Crimson Desert: How to Upgrade Your Camp – Dispatch & Farm Guide

 I missed the “press to activate” step and wondered why nothing changed.
 Don’t repeat that mistake.

-When you unlock Bryce and a wagon, you can load packaged goods and park the wagon near traders.
+When you unlock Brice and a wagon, you can load packaged goods and park the wagon near traders.
 This saves a ton of trips when you’re moving bulk trade goods.

-I use Bryce mainly when I’ve intentionally run a big dispatch cycle focused on trade goods and want to convert a whole stack of packaged items into camp copper in one run.
+I use Brice mainly when I’ve intentionally run a big dispatch cycle focused on trade goods and want to convert a whole stack of packaged items into Camp Funds in one run.

 Step 7 – Fast Travel and House Quality-of-Life